c3d/recorder/README.md

 end of this document for details.

 The `RECORD` can also be written in lowercase, as `record`, if you don't want macros standing out in your regular code.

-In that example, `main` is the name of the recorder holding the data.
-We can declare it to hold 32 entries with a declaration like:

-    RECORDER(main, 32, "This is 'main', used in the example above");
+Having two spellings makes it possible to `#undef` either `RECORD` or `record` in case of conflict with existing names in your source code.

+    record(main, "Program %s started with %d arguments", argv[0], argc);

 When something bad happens or from within a debugger, you can *dump the recorder* by calling the `recorder_dump()` function.
 This